RiRoboYT/Colours-in-Japanese/README.md

 # Colours-in-Japanese
-Want to learn simple colors in japanese .This is the right site
+Want to learn simple colours in Japanese?This is the right site